 Vulnerability found in the “Simple Social Buttons” social sharing plugin installed on more than 40,000 WordPress sites.
 WordPress site owners who use the plugin Simple Social Buttons to support the sharing of social media should update the plugin as soon as possible to plug a security hole that can be used to take over sites.

 Luka Šikić, a developer and researcher at WordPress security company WebARX, discovered the security problem last week and told the plugin’s author about the problem.
+Fix wordpress malware redirect hack with these steps.

 In a report published today, he described the problem as “an improper application design flow chained with a lack of permission checks.”
 He says an attacker who can register new accounts on a site can use this vulnerability to make changes to the main settings of a WordPress site, outside what the plugin was originally intended to manage.